elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 (A and B) or C
 ```

+As you can see, although the representation is correct, its expansion ends-up generating too many disjunctions.
+And while we can simplify them back to `(A and B) or C` symbolically, doing such simplications in practice are too expensive.

+In other words, the BDD expansion grows exponentially in size on consecutive unions, which is particularly troublesome because we must expand the BDD every time we check for emptiness or subtyping.

-While the above is correct, the issue is that C appears twice in our tree representation.
-As we perform further operations in it, it leads to redundant computations causing them to grow exponentially in size on consecutive unions.
-It seems we traded faster intersections/differences for slower unions.
+At the end of the day, it seems we traded faster intersections/differences for slower unions.
 Perhaps we can have our cake and eat it too?

 ## BDDs with lazy unions (or ternary decision diagrams)